Open-Superintelligence-Lab/Open-Superintelligence-Lab.github.io/public/content/deepseek-sparse-attention/deepseek-sparse-attention-content.md

 Doubling the text length from 10,000 to 20,000 tokens doesn't just double the cost—it quadruples it.
 This makes processing very long documents (like books or large codebases) prohibitively slow and expensive.

 Instead of having each token attend to all previous tokens, DeepSeek Sparse Attention (DSA) intelligently selects a small, fixed-size subset ($k$) of the most relevant previous tokens to attend to.
-This changes the complexity from $O(L^2)$ to $O(L \cdot k)$, which is much more manageable since $k$ is a small constant (e.g., 2048) and $L$ can be very large (e.g., 128,000).
+This changes the complexity from $O(L^2)$ to $O(L \cdot k)$, which is much more manageable since $k$ is a small constant (e.g., 2048) and $L$ can be very large (e.g., 128,000 or 2,000,000).

 DSA is made of two main components:

-The lightning indexer will perform full attention between every token but it's a lot smaller and faster attenion - ReLU actionvation which is very fast and a lot smaller dimension of key and query.
+The **lightning indexer** will perform full attention between every token but it's a lot smaller and faster attenion - ReLU actionvation which is very fast and a lot smaller dimension of key and query.

 #### Component 1: The Lightning Indexer